Explore schema resources in the UI

 Standard class and field group indicator standard-class-and-field-group-indicator

-Within the Schema Editor, standard (Adobe-generated) classes and field groups are indicated with the padlock icon ( A padlock icon. .
-The padlock appears in the left rail next to the class or field group name, as well as next to any field in the schema diagram that is a part of a system-generated resource.
+In the Schema Editor, standard classes and field groups display a padlock icon ( Padlock icon. ).
+The icon identifies Adobe-generated resources that have editing restrictions.
+It appears in the left rail next to class and field group names, and next to fields that belong to Adobe-generated resources in the schema diagram.

 The Schema Editor with the padlock icon highlighted